TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 ### Connecting to a database

-`ysqlsh` is a regular YugabyteDB client application.
+`ysqlsh` is a regular ZNbaseDB client application.
 In order to connect to a database you need to know the name of your target database, the host name and port number of the server, and what user name you want to connect as. `ysqlsh` can be told about those parameters using command-line options, namely `-d`, `-h`, `-p`, and `-U` respectively.
 If an argument is found that does not belong to any option it will be interpreted as the database name (or the user name, if the database name is already given).
 Not all of these options are required; there are useful defaults.
 If you omit the host name, `ysqlsh` will connect to the compiled-in default of `127.0.0.1` or  a Unix-domain socket to a server on the local host, or using TCP/IP to localhost on machines that don't have Unix-domain sockets.
 The default port number is compiled-in as `5433`.
 Since the database server uses the same default, you will not have to specify the port in most cases.
-The default username is compiled-in as `yugabyte`, as is the default database name.
+The default username is compiled-in as `ZNbase`, as is the default database name.

 {{< note title="Note" >}}